johnfairh/RubyGateway/README.md

 the RubyGateway framework as a dependency.
 If you are building on Linux or want to use a different Ruby then you also need to configure CRuby.

+If you are using Ruby 3 then you need to set the `-fdeclspec` Clang flag, either on the Swift PM command line (`swift build -Xcc -fdeclspec`) or in Xcode's _Other Swift Flags_ settings.

 ### Getting the framework

 Carthage for macOS: